cite-architecture/citedx/docs/CEX-spec-3.0.md

 1. The URN of the collection
 2. A label for the collection
-3. The URN of the property definining labels for each object in the collection.
+3. An optional URN of the property definining labels for each object in the collection.
+If none is defined, the default name of the property is `label`.
+4. An optional URN of the property defining the sequence of an ordered collection.
+If none is defined, the collection is unordered.
 4. A rights statement applying to the contents of the collection.

 In `property` lines, the initial keyword is followed by four further columns of delimited text data.
 These give, in order: